 Other than that, he hosted wine tasting segments as well as discuss other wine-related subjects.
 Gary’s YouTube channel became wildly popular and it set the stage for his rise to stardom.

 He started getting opportunities to appear on television.
-People were captivated by his in-depth knowledge on wine to the point that everyone wanted to interview him--“The internet wine guy” a nickname he was given by his cult sized following
+People were captivated by his in-depth knowledge on wine to the point that everyone wanted to interview him.
+They nicknamed him “The internet wine guy”.

 After making an appearance on Conan O’Brien’s show, Gary Vaynerchuk's ratings went through the roof.